ToKe79/retroarch-kodi-addon-LibreELEC/README.md

 The add-on includes also following subfolders in the `resources` folder, so you don't have to download these:

-`assets` Contains wallpapers, themes, icons, fonts, etc.
+`assets` contains wallpapers, themes, icons, fonts, etc.

-`audio_filters` Various audio filters
+`audio_filters` various audio filters

-`database` Contains subfolders `cht` (cheats), `cursors` (saved searches) and `rdb` (games databases for scanning your files)
+`database` contains subfolders `cht` (cheats), `cursors` (saved searches) and `rdb` (games databases for scanning your files)

-`joypads` Configuration files for autoconfiguration of attached joystics and gamepads
+`joypads` configuration files for autoconfiguration of attached joystics and gamepads

-`overlays` For touch-devices only - on screen gamepad overlays
+`overlays` for touch-devices only - on screen gamepad overlays

-`shaders` Various shaders to enhance the visuals of the emulated systems on current display devices
+`shaders` various shaders to enhance the visuals of the emulated systems on current display devices

-`video_filters` Various video filters
+`video_filters` various video filters

 The emulation cores are stored in `lib/libretro` subfolder of the add-on.